-In other words, the risk model, represented quantitative, is a tool for an organization to enable qualitative conversations related to risk.
-And so, it helps to talk about concrete topics that the interviewees or stakeholders can clearly discuss versus only asking what do you think the risk of your area is?
+In other words, the risk model, which represents risk quantitatively, is a tool for an organization to enable qualitative conversations related to risk.
+It helps to talk about concrete topics that the interviewees or stakeholders can clearly discuss versus just asking, “what do you think the risk of your area is?”

-Impact can be assessed by asking about direct and indirect costs as a result of past risk occurrence that’s occurred in your organization or in industry.
+Impact can be assessed by asking about direct and indirect costs that resulted from a risk that has occurred in your organization or in your industry.
 It also helps to have discussions about downstream and upstream processes that would be impacted as a result of the risk occurrence.

 Risk Attribute Rating

-Defined scale of ratings as well as a definition for each rating should be defined before starting.
-Generally, in our experience, a 5-point scale helps to define low to high likelihood or impact.
+A defined scale of ratings with a definition for each rating should be laid out before starting.
+Generally, in our experience, a 5-point scale works well to ascribe low to high likelihood or impact.

-Only now do we get to compile components related to each risk and develop an overall risk rating for each risk type for each area.
-It’s important to understand that this exercise is not an annual exercise but a tool to help develop a roadmap for the organization going forward.
+The conversations related to each component of risk serves to support each rating.
+Then, we can compile components related to each risk and develop an overall risk rating for each risk.
+It’s important to note that this is not an annual exercise that’s put on the shelf once completed.
+Rather, it is a tool designed to develop a roadmap and generate the momentum for the organization’s upcoming initiatives, projects, and activities.

-Next, we will tackle the topic of roadmap and implementation.
+In the next article, we will tackle the topics of roadmap and implementation.
 In the meantime, for those of you who would like to have a conversation on how we can support your risk assessment exercise, please email me at LShen@alliaconsulting.com.

 Written by Laurie Shen, CEO and Founder